saferugdev/cmc-sniper-bot/README.md

 6. To detect more then once every 5 minutes go to start.js and change the number 5 to something else (line 9).
 Keep in mind that the free Coinmarketcap API will run out of requests if you check more then every 5 minutes.

-7. Rember that tokens buys can take up to a minute if the network is congested
+7. Rember that tokens buys can take up to a minute or more, if the network is congested